-Though there is uncertainty regarding $W(\cdot)$, I assume no uncertainty regarding the value of $V(\cdot)$.
+&lt;sup>8Though there is uncertainty regarding $W(\cdot)$ , I assume no uncertainty regarding the value of $V(\cdot)$ .
 This is inconsequential- $V(\cdot)$ can readily be interpreted as expected pleasure and yield the same predictions.
 (Of course, focusing only on "expected pleasure" means I am treating uncertainty over personal consequences differently than social consequences.
 But the hypothesis underlying my model is that people do treat uncertainty over social consequences differently than uncertainty over self-interested consequences.)

-This probabilistic model may seem an awkward fit for most moral dilemmas.
+&lt;sup>9This probabilistic model may seem an awkward fit for most moral dilemmas.
 Many times our moral decision-making does not really concern probabilistic assessments regarding the effects of an action, but rather the process of evoking whether it is "right" or "wrong" to do the action.
 If you have found \$100 on the street, and are trying to decide whether to turn it in, part of your dilemma is figuring out the likelihood that the owner will be found, that the local police officials are corrupt, etc.; such cases are captured by this model.
 But part of the moral decision-making may simply be thinking through whether or not you have a moral obligation to turn it over.
 While the language throughout suggests physical uncertainty, much can be interpreted in terms of uncertainty about the appropriate moral criteria.
 Also, while the entire paper deals with the probabilistic model and is framed in terms of preferences, analogous results could readily be derived from a (psychologically more realistic) non-probabilistic model that departs more radically from standard economic formulations.

-W(x) represents the agent's own weight placed on social harm done, and need not correspond to the "true," utilitarian-compatible social harm.
+$^{10}W(x)$ represents the agent's own weight placed on social harm done, need not correspond to the "true", utilitarian-compatible social harm.

-For notational convenience, I do not include the variable x as an argument in the utility function.
-For all utility functions I consider in this paper, U(0) = 0, so little is lost by suppressing x as an explicit argument, and I shall mean the x = 1 case when referring to the utility function.
-The above specification implies that the agent will engage in the activity if and only if $q \le v$.
+x as an explicit argument, and I shall mean the x=1 case when referring to the utility function.
+The above specification implies that the agent will engage in the activity if and only if $q \le v$ .
 That is, she will engage in the activity if and only if the probability of social harm is less than or equal to the personal benefit she gets from engaging in the activity.
 This specification of the utility function treats a person's concerns about the possible social harm within the standard, expected-utility framework.
 I turn now to an alternative specification of how the perceived social consequences of an action might influence an agent's utility.
 Instead of maximizing social surplus, suppose an agent maximizes her pleasure subject to the constraint that she not engage in an action that is too likely (by some standard) to harm others.
 I call an agent thusly motivated a rules agent, formally represented as follows:

-An agent is following a Moral Rule (she is a R agent) if there exists y > 0 such that she maximizes the utility function $U_p(v,q)$, where:
+Definition 2 An agent is following a Moral Rule (she is a R agent) if there exists y > 0 such that she maximizes the utility function $U_R(v,q)$ , where:

-$$U{R}(v,q) = \begin{cases} v - g(q) & \text{if } x = 1 \\ 0 & \text{if } x = 0, \end{cases}$$ where $g(q) = 1$ if $q > y$ and $g(q) = 0$ if $q \le y$.
+$$U_R(v,q) = \begin{cases} v - g(q) & \text{if } x = 1\\ 0 & \text{if } x = 0 \end{cases}$$ where g(q) = 1 if q > y and g(q) = 0 if $q \le y$ .